 - A set of thermals.
 Or, you could layer up.

 - A light sleeping bag.
 This can be bought or rented in Nepal too.
-If you are want to buy from outside of Nepal, check these best backpacking sleeping bags under 100 Dollar.

 - A trekking pole.
 Though relatively easy, there are many ups and downs in this trek and a trekking pole can assist you.
 Else, you could find a sturdy stick en route and use it to support yourself.